Comprehensive Financial Planning for Engaged and Newlywed Couples

 Our Comprehensive Financial Planning Process is designed exclusively for engaged and newlywed millennials.
-The goal of this process is to produce a plan, that I call your Newlywed Money Roadmap, to help you make decisions in your new family that will allow you to live your dream life.
+The goal of this process is to produce a plan to help you make decisions in your new family that will allow you to live your dream life.

 If you’re reading this, you probably thinking of reaching out to me because you have a specific question in mind.
 “How much house can we afford to buy?”
 “How should I handle my student loan payments?”
 “Are we saving enough to retire at a reasonable age?”
 Or maybe even something like “My partner and I are always on the same page… except when it comes to our finances.
 How do we fix it?”

 These questions are important, and I’ve helped people answer these questions (and many more!) before.
 And I promise- you’ll get your answer to this question if we decide to work together.
 But, all of these decisions work together.
 And as such, my planning process is designed to give you a straightforward, comprehensive framework to help you make these choices in your own life.